A* shortest string decoding for non-idempotent semirings: Introduction

-Weighted finite-state automata provide a compact representation of hypotheses in speech recognition and text processing applications \citep[e.g.,][]{Mohri1997b,Mohri2002a,RoarkSproat2007,FSTP}.
-Under a wide set of assumptions, weighted finite-state lattices allow for efficient polynomial-time decoding via shortest-path algorithms \citep{Mohri2002b}.
-However, when weights of a lattice are defined over non-idempotent semirings, there is no guarantee that a shortest path exists.
-However, in non-idempotent semirings admitting an order satisfying a monotonicity condition, the notion of \emph{shortest string} is well-defined.
-We show below that it is still possible to efficiently determine the shortest string for such lattices.
-This study proposes a simple algorithm which finds the shortest string of automata over non-idempotent monotonic negative semirings such as the plus-times and log semirings.
-The algorithm uses shortest-path search with the \astar~queue discipline \citep{Hart1968} and \say{on the fly} determinization \citep{Mohri1997b}.
-After providing definitions and the algorithm, we describe an implementation and evaluate it using speech recognizer word lattices.
+In non-idempotent semirings admitting an order satisfying a monotonicity condition, the shortest path is undefined but the closely related notion of \emph{shortest string} is well-defined.
+We show below that it is still possible to efficiently determine the shortest string for lattices defined over non-idempotent monotonic negative semirings such as the plus-times and log semirings, both used for expectation maximization.
+We propose a simple algorithm for decoding the shortest string over such semirings which combines shortest-path search with the \astar~queue discipline \citep{HartEtAl1968} and \say{on the fly} determinization \citep{Mohri1997b}.
+After providing definitions and the algorithm, we describe an implementation and evaluate it using word lattices produced by a speech recognizer.
+The algorithm ---in contrast to a naïve algorithm--- is shown to scale well as a function of lattice size.